Medical Coding Specialist Certificate

 For more information on the CCA credential, please visit AHIMA's certification webpage.

-As a Medical Coding Specialist, you are a valuable member of the health information team who ensures that valid codes are applied to medical diagnoses and procedures to facilitate reimbursement, analysis of patient outcomes and research.
-Successful completing of the program provides you with a working knowledge of:
+As a Medical Coding Specialist, you are a valuable member of the health information team.
+Medical Coding Specialists ensure that valid codes are applied to medical diagnoses and procedures in order to facilitate reimbursement, analysis of patient outcomes, and research.
+Successful completion of the program provides you with a working knowledge of:

 - Patient clinical record content, both inpatient and outpatient